Arackulele/GrimoraMod/README_FULL.md

 ### Misc:

-- kisephila (Addie Brahem) for the Soundtrack
+- Akisephila (Addie Brahem) for the Soundtrack

 - Cactus (cactus#0003) for making the official Trailer